teaching-data-science/intro2ml/chapters/chapter07-05-tuning-trainingvalidationtesting.md

 ---
 title: 'Chapter 7.5: Training - Validation - Testing'
 description:
-  ' The simplest method to achieve an untouched test set is a 3-way split: a learner is first trained on the "training set" and then evaluated on the "validation set."
-After selecting the best model, the joint set (training+validation) will be trained again and the performance will be evaluated on the "test set." '
+  ' The simplest method to achieve an untouched test set is a 3-way split: the models are first learned on the "training set" and then evaluated and compared on the "validation set."
+After selecting the best model, the performance will be evaluated on the "test set." '
 prev: /chapter07-04-tuning-nestedresamplingmotivation
 next: /chapter07-06-tuning-nestedresampling
 type: subchapter